sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A set of extension widgets for Tk
+Short desc    : A set of extension widgets for Tk
 URL          : http://tix.sourceforge.net/
-Лицензия     : TCL
+License      : TCL
-Описание     : Tix, the Tk Interface eXtension, is a powerful set of user interface
+Descript     : Tix, the Tk Interface eXtension, is a powerful set of user interface
              : components that expands the capabilities of your Tcl/Tk and Python
              : applications.
 Using Tix together with Tk will greatly enhance the
              : appearance and functionality of your application.